-A thesis/project/dissertation basically consists of four major parts: (1) pretext pages, (2) text, (3) appendices and (4) references/bibliography.
-(Some theses, projects and dissertations may not require an appendix.)
-The list below shows the pages in each part; not all are required, but when used the sequence below must always be followed:
+A thesis/project/dissertation usually consists of four major parts: (1) pre- text pages, (2) text, (3) appendices and (4) references/bibliography.
+(Some theses, projects and dissertations may not include an appendix.)
+The list below shows the pages in each part, as well as the proper page sequence:

 - 1. Pre-text pages

 - Title Page

 - Committee Page

 - Copyright Page

 - Abstract

 - Acknowledgments (optional)

 - Dedication (optional)

 - Table of Contents

 - List of Tables (if used)

 - List of Figures (if used)

 - List of Illustrations, Symbols, etc. (if used)

 - 2. Body of text (Chapters or Statement of Purpose)

 - 3. Appendices (if used)

 - 4. Documentation (Bibliography or References Cited)

-5. Assigned Responsibilities Page (Social Work Program ONLY)
+- 5. Assigned Responsibilities Page (Social Work Program ONLY)